-5. I should say he's doing well in retirement: Paddington books have sold more than 35 million copies and have been translated into over forty languages, which surprises Mr. Bond.
-"I am constantly surprised by all the translations because I thought that Paddington was essentially an English character," he said.
+5. Paddington books have sold more than 35 million copies and have been translated into over 40 languages, which surprised Mr. Bond.
+"I am constantly surprised by all the translations because I thought that Paddington was essentially an English character," he once said.
 "Obviously Paddington-type situations happen all over the world."

 6. There's a little statue of Paddington Bear at Paddington Station.
 He's just the size you would expect him to be.
 When you're done snapping a photo with him, you can march yourself over to the shop at the station that sells nothing but Paddington Bear gear.

 7. Poor Paddington faced a rather grown up situation in 2008.
 When P.B. goes to report his stolen shopping cart, the police discover that he's in London illegally from Darkest Peru and immigration issues ensue.
-Bond denies that he was trying to make any particular statement; he says he was just trying to bring Paddington up to date with the times for his 50th anniversary.
+Bond denied that he was trying to make any particular statement; he said he was just trying to bring Paddington up to date with the times for his 50th anniversary.